 MONIQUE STAUDER is a visual artist with a photojournalistic resume that spans the globe.

-Initiated by her academic desire to humanize political science in 1993, her dedication to investigative reporting and documenting the complexities of ethnic nationalism took her from the camps of Tamil Tigers in Sri Lanka to the island nation of East Timor and from the Balkans to the Sudanese Nuba Mountains on behalf of international humanitarian Non Governmental Organizations and international editorial publications.
+Initiated by her academic desire to humanize political science in 1993, her dedication to investigative reporting and documenting the complexities of ethnic nationalism took her from the camps of Tamil Tigers in Sri Lanka to East Timor, through the Balkans and Nubian Mountains in Sudan on behalf of international humanitarian Non Governmental Organizations and international editorial publications.

 Her photojournalistic work has appeared in TIME, Newsweek, Christian Science Monitor, New York Times, National Geographic, GEO and Mother Jones among others.

 Her solo epic journey around the equator (2000-03) and subsequent award winning double flip book LATITUDE ZERO (forewards by acclaimed American novelist, Paul Theroux) chronicles the interconnectivity of humanity and nature around the earth’s edge while hallmarking her raw and poetic style.